1. Exam Recommendations:

 6. Commitment & Attendance:

-Students who accept a position in the Performance Class Program must regard themselves as a team member and view their placements as a yearlong commitment including and especially, attending all three of the competitions.
+Students who accept a position in the Performance/Apprentice Class Program must regard themselves as a team member and view their placements as a yearlong commitment including and especially, attending all three of the competitions.
 Performing class students must adhere to the following rules.

 • Mandatory attendance of all three competitions (only exceptions being illness or injury)

 • Regular class attendance (maximum of 3 absences permitted which is strongly enforced)

 • Relaying of all absences by email to email@example.com

 • Compliance with the Student Conduct Rules as outlined under Studio Policies

 • Prioritizing dance over all other non academic pursuits *

 • Careful maintenance and preservation of costume(s)